HaveFunTrading/boomnet/README.md

 * Compatibility with any stream.
 * TCP batch-aware timestamps for frames read in the same batch.
-* Not blocking on partial frame.
+* Not blocking on partial frame(s).
-* Optimised for zero-copy read and write operations.
+* Optimised for zero-copy read and write.
 * Optional masking of outbound frames.
 * Standalone usage or in conjunction with `Selector` and `IOService`.

 ## Example Usage

+> The repository contains comprehensive list of [examples](https://github.com/HaveFunTrading/boomnet/tree/main/examples) to follow.

-The following example illustrates how to use websocket client in order to consume messages from the Binance cryptocurrency exchange.
+The following example illustrates how to use multiple websocket connections with `IOService` in order to consume messages from the Binance cryptocurrency exchange.
 First, we need to define and implement our `Endpoint`.
 The framework provides `TlsWebsocketEndpoint` trait that we can use.